A tiny feed-forward network in pseudo-code h1 = relu(W1 @ x + b1) h2 = relu(W2 @ h1 + b2) output = softmax(W3 @ h2 + b3)Three layers: input → hidden → hidden → output. @ means matrix multiplication.Early layers pick up simple features like edges in images or letter patterns in text. Middle layers co

 The big idea: a neural network is a huge stack of very simple math units, wired together in layers.
 Depth and scale turn that simplicity into something that can translate languages and write poetry.

-What is the core idea behind "Neural Networks, Actually Explained"?
+What is the main idea of "Neural Networks, Actually Explained"?

-Which best describes the scope of "Neural Networks, Actually Explained"?
+Which concept is most central to "Neural Networks, Actually Explained"?